eclipse/kuksa.val/kuksa-client/README.md

 ~/kuksa.val/kuksa-client$ kuksa-client --ip localhost --port 55555 --protocol grpc --certificate ../kuksa_certificates/Client.pem --keyfile ../kuksa_certificates/Client.key --cacertificate ./kuksa_certificates/CA.pem
 ```

-There is actually no reason to specify client key and certificate, as mutual authentication is not supported in KUKSA.val Databroker,
+There is actually no reason to specify client key and certificate, as mutual authentication is not supported in KUKSA Databroker,
 so the command can be simplified like this:

 ```
 ~/kuksa.val/kuksa-client$ kuksa-client --ip localhost --port 55555 --protocol grpc --cacertificate ./kuksa_certificates/CA.pem